 Gutter Cleaning Extension Tool

-If a gutter cleaning extension tool sounds like it takes a bit of maneuvering to use, it does.
+If an extension tool sounds like it takes a bit of maneuvering to use, it does.
 People who purchase these gutter cleaning tools often admit that it takes a while to learn how to use, and then is only partially effective.

 As well, a separate tool pouch or belt will have to be purchased to rest the device on your pelvis as your arms will become quickly tired from using it.
 This is also a hit-and-miss method to find debris and grab ahold of it without being able to see what you are doing.